3/11/2025

 Chief Financial Officer

-reiterate or point you a little bit to the press release and what we, our comments are like, core revenue is expected to grow at eight to 15%.
-That is inclusive of revenue from SecurityX, and we're sort of not breaking out specifically, other than we think it's going to be at least $2 million, but how we get to that eight to 15% growth rate and how much secure makes of that, how much of that is leases versus instruments versus processing assemblies.
-We're not breaking it down at this point in the year, but we'll obviously start to peel things back when we report it in May.
+reiterate or sort of point people to the press release and what we, our comments really, core revenues expect to grow 8 to 15%.
+That is inclusive of revenue from SecureDX.
+And we're sort of not breaking out specifically, you know, other than, you know, we think it's going to be at least $2 million, but how we get to that 8 to 15% growth rate and how much Secure makes of that and how much of that is, you know, leases versus instruments versus processing assemblies, you know, we're not breaking it down at this point in the year, but we'll obviously start to peel things back when we report in May.

 speaker